 *131 FACTS

 Oakridge Energy, Inc., a Utah oil and gas development company with assets in Texas, Nevada, and Colorado, sold its South Texas properties to Cometra Oil and Gas, Inc. in May of 1993 for $21.5 million.
-The transaction constituted a sale of "substantially all" of Oakridge's property for purposes of Utah Code Ann. § 16-10a-1302(c) (1995) and thereby conferred on shareholders the right to dissent from the transaction and receive "fair value" for their shares.
-Minority shareholders in Oakridge Energy, Inc., who constitute the defendants in this case, exercised this right.
+The transaction constituted a sale of “substantially all” of Oakridge’s property for purposes of Utah Code Ann. § 16-10a-1302(c) (1995) and thereby conferred on shareholders the right to dissent from the transaction and receive “fair value” for their shares.
+Minоrity shareholders in Oakridge Energy, Inc., who constitute the defendants in this case, exercised this right.
 Section 16-10a-1302 provides in relevant part:

 (1) A shareholder, whether or not entitled to vote, is entitled to dissent from, and obtain payment of the fair value of shares held by him in the event of, any of the following corporate actions:

-(c) Consummation of a sale, lease, exchange, or other disposition of all, or substantially all, of the property of the corporation for which a shareholder vote is required.
+(e) Consummation of a sale, lease, exchange, or other disposition of all, or substantially all, of the property of the corporation for which a shareholder vote is required.

-"`[F]air value' with respect to a dissenter's shares, means the value of the shares immediately before the effectuation of the corporate action to which the dissenter objects, excluding any appreciation or depreciation in anticipation of the corporate action."
+“ ‘[F]air value’ with respect to a dissenter’s shares, means the value of the shares immediately before the effectuation of the corporate action to which the dissenter objects, excluding any appreciation or depreciation in anticipation of the corporate action.”
 Utah Code Ann. § 16-10a-1301(4) (1995).

 Oakridge announced the terms of the Cometra sale on May 24, 1993.
 Dissenters exercised their rights as dissenting shareholders on September 27, 1993, and the remaining shareholders approved the sale by vote on September 28.
 The sale closed the same day, but the provisions were made retroactive to May 1, 1993.
-The notice of the annual stockholders' meeting at which the sale was approved included unaudited pro forma financial information that took the effects of the sale into consideration and gave the Oakridge stock a book value of $3.36 per share.
-To compensate the dissenters however, Oakridge used the stock market price to determine that the "fair value" of the shares immediately before the vote was $2.50 per share.
+Thе notice of the annual stockholders’ meeting at which the sale was approved included unaudited pro forma financial information that took the effects of the sale into consideration and gave the Oakridge stock a book value of $3.36 per share.
+To compensate the dissenters however, Oakridge used the stock market price to determine that the “fair value” of the shares immediately before the vote was $2.50 per share.
 Oakridge then added a $0.25 dividend declared in connection with the Cometra sale and sent payment of $2.75 per share to the dissenting shareholders as required by Utah Code Ann. § 16-10a-1325.
-Dissenters accepted payment but subsequently exercised their appraisal rights under sections 16-10a-1328 and -1330,[1] claiming a value in excess of $3.36 per share.
+Dissenters accepted payment but subsequently exercised their appraisal rights under sections 16-10a-1328 and -1330, 1 claiming a value in excess of $3.36 per share.
 Oakridge then petitioned the trial court for a valuation of the stock.

-At trial, Oakridge presented evidence that the stock's over-the-counter trading price ranged between a low of $1.37 and a high of $2.56 per share.
-The dissenters contended that the stock was "thinly traded," and therefore the stock price was not an adequate indicator of value.
-They maintained that the per share net asset value, taking the Cometra sale into account, was $3.57.
-In contrast, Oakridge relied upon a 1993 evaluation by petroleum engineer Aaron Cawley, who had performed an annual evaluation of Oakridge's oil and gas properties for several years prior to the Cometra sale.
+At trial, Oakridge presented evidence that the stock’s over-the-counter trading price ranged between a low of $1.37 and a high of $2.56 per share.
+The dissenters contended that the stock was “thinly traded,” and therefore the stock price was not an adequate indicator of value.
+They mаintained that the per share net asset value, taking the Come-tra sale into account, was $3.57.
+In contrast, Oakridge relied upon a 1993 evaluation by petroleum engineer Aaron Cawley, who had performed an annual evaluation of Oakridge’s oil and gas properties for several years prior to the Cometra sale.
 His valuation considered geological factors, production and operating cost history, and future production forecasts prior to the Cometra sale.
-Based on the information obtained for his annual published report, Cawley testified at trial that the fair market value of all of the Oakridge oil and gas reserves did not exceed $8.5 million.
-Using this asset value, Oakridge attempted to determine the "fair market value" of the stock as of August 31, 1993, and arrived at a total shareholder equity of $14,767,948, or $2.13 per share.
+Based on the information obtained for his annual published report, Cawley testified at trial that the fair market value of all of the Oak-ridge oil and gas reserves did not exceed $8.5 million.
+Using this asset value, Oakridge attempted to determine the “fair market value” of the stоck as of August 31, 1993, and arrived at a total shareholder equity of $14,-767,948, or $2.13 per share.

-The trial court concluded that the "fair value" of the stock equaled the "market value."
-That is, "the value a shareholder would receive for his or her stock in an arms-length transaction."
+The trial court concluded that the “fair value” of the stock equaled the “market value.”
+That is, “the value a shareholder would receive for his or her stock in an arms-length transaction.”
 Dissenters argue that the fair value is not the equivalent of market value *132 but that the court must weigh three factors: (1) the market value, (2) the asset value, and (3) the investment value.
 Inconsistently, however, the dissenters urge this court to determine the fair value solely upon the net asset value as reflected by the $21.5 million sale and suggest the weighing of the three factors only in the alternative.
 Oakridge responds that the trial court correctly disregarded the Cometra sale in determining the value of the Oakridge stock.
-Neither party presented evidence of the stock's investment value.
+Nеither party presented evidence of the stock’s investment value.

 ANALYSIS